US trade attitude damages credibility

 If the US makes any reckless move on trade, China will take measures in response, the Chinese Foreign Ministry said on Wednesday.

 The US will impose a 25 percent tariff on $50 billion worth of goods from China containing industrially significant technology, including those related to the "Made in China 2025" program, according to a statement issued by the US government on Tuesday.
-The final list of imports covered will be announced by June 15.
+The final list of imports covered will be announced by June 15, and tariffs will be imposed on those imports shortly thereafter, the statement said.

 "We urge the US to keep its promises, and act in line with the spirit of the joint statement between China and the US," she said, noting that trade issues should be tackled in a constructive way.